What is a Local Area Network(LAN)?

 How is a Local Area Network useful?

-• People at different geographical locations work in the same way if they are located within the same premises.
+- People at different geographical locations work similarly if they are located within the same premises.

-How does a Local Area Network (LAN) function?
+How does a Local Area Network (LAN) work?

 The goal of a LAN is to provide shared access to the resources.
-A resource can be a file server, network printer, internet, etc., within a building, or it could be on another LAN at some far place.
+A resource can be a file server, network printer, internet, etc., within a building or on another LAN at some distant place.

-When two or more LANs at the different geographic locations within a metropolitan area connect to each other bigger network by connecting forms a Metropolitan Area Network(MAN), you can think of it as if a company has two or more offices at different buildings, and they can connect and works as a single network.
+When two or more LANs at different geographic locations within a metropolitan area connect more extensive network by joining from a Metropolitan Area Network(MAN), you can think of it as if a company has two or more offices at different buildings, and they can connect and works as a single network.

 There are two types of communication channels a LAN has, client-server and peer-to-peer (p2p).

-In a p2p network, two devices share data with each other.
+In a p2p network, two devices share data.
 For example, using the IP address, one computer can share files with another and vice versa.

-In the client-server model, the service requesting machine known as clients connects to a central server.
+In the client-server model, the service-requesting machine, known as the client, connects to a central server.
 E.g., to access the printer, computers on LAN need to connect to the printer and issue the commands.

 How to set up and plan a Local Area Network?